 It's possible to work in the field of civil engineering in the USA without licensure, depending on the type and level of work you're doing and if you're under the 'responsible charge' of a licensed PE.
 But if you don't get PE licensure, your range of work and employment opportunities will certainly be limited.

 The State of Texas Engineering Practice Act prohibits the use of the title 'engineer' by anyone not licensed by the Texas Board of Professional Engineers.
-The Texas Board has issued a Policy Advisory Opinion that titles awarded in other States may be used, provided it is made clear on any business card, letterhead or other document that includes a Texas address that the person is not licensed to practice in Texas.
+The Texas Board has issued a Policy Advisory Opinion stating that titles awarded in other States may be used, provided it is made clear on any business card, letterhead or other document that includes a Texas address that the person is not licensed to practice in Texas.

 If you are an Engineering Council registrant and wish to use your UK title in Texas you should include "UK" immediately after the title, and clearly state that you are not licensed in Texas eg A N Other, Chartered Engineer, UK (not licensed in Texas).
 This provision does not enable UK engineers to practice professional engineering as set out in the Texas statute.